BagchiMB/content-slider-unoptimised/README.md

 # content-slider-unoptimised
-Content slider pure in React-JS not recommended though.
+Pure Content Slider in React-JS not recommended though.